mehulagg/gitlab/doc/development/background_migrations.md

 ### Background jobs tracking

-`queue_background_migration_jobs_by_range_at_intervals` has the ability to create records for each jobs that is scheduled to run you can turn this behavior on by passing `track_jobs: true`.
+`queue_background_migration_jobs_by_range_at_intervals` can create records for each job that is scheduled to run.
+You can enable this behavior by passing `track_jobs: true`.
 Each record starts with a `pending` status.
-Make sure that your worker updates the job status to `succeeded` by calling `Gitlab::Database::BackgroundMigrationJob.mark_all_as_succeeded` in `perform` method of your background migration.
+Make sure that your worker updates the job status to `succeeded` by calling `Gitlab::Database::BackgroundMigrationJob.mark_all_as_succeeded` in the `perform` method of your background migration.

 ```ruby
 # Background migration code